Paying for Care from VNS Health

 If your loved one is eligible for Medicaid, they’ll receive a benefit identification card.
 Your loved one will need this card any time they need medical services (and there may be some limitations).

 VNS Health works directly with Medicaid.
 Depending on your situation, billing may vary, including what’s covered and how much of a copay you’ll be responsible for.
 Although there is no copay for home health services or personal care services, you may have small copays for other services depending on your coverage.

 Certain medical supplies, equipment, or services may require prior approval.
 Depending on the situation, you, your loved one, or VNS Health will need to receive that approval.

 VNS Health accepts a wide variety of Medicaid managed care programs and Medicare Advantage plans.
 Check with your managed care company to verify that VNS Health is a participating home care company and to find out whether home health services require authorization.

 VNS Health also offers Medicare Advantage and Medicaid MLTC plans to eligible New Yorkers.
 Learn more about the health plans offered by VNS Health.

 Private pay (paying out of pocket) may be an option if your loved one wants more services than insurance will cover — such as round-the-clock nursing care or services provided by a home health aide.
-Private-pay options are also available to caregivers who need additional assistance and support in caring for a family member who is receiving home care or hospice services and to those who just need help ensuring that their loved one can stay healthy and safe in their home.
+Caregivers who need additional assistance and support in caring for a family member who is receiving home care or hospice services may choose to pay out of pocket.
+Private-pay options are also available to those who just need help ensuring that their loved one can stay healthy and safe in their home.

-There are many reasons seniors and their families choose to pay out-of-pocket for private care:
+Seniors and their families choose to pay out-of-pocket for private care because:

 - It gives you greater flexibility when: